KabirAcharya/MQEE/README.md

 2. Extract the zip file
 3. Visit the URL chrome://extensions
 4. Enable "Developer mode"
-5. Drag and Drop the "Chromium" folder into the extensions window
+5. Drag and Drop the "Extension" folder into the extensions window
 6. Done :)

 <h4>Installation (Gecko/Firefox)</h4>